 If you’re going to the event with colleagues, employees or friends, remember – you already know them!
 So make sure you don’t stay attached at the hip.

-Some good rules to follow:
+A few good rules to follow:

 - Never leave a session without at least introducing yourself to the people you’re sitting next to.